-The Mass Claims Program allows employers who are experiencing a slowdown in business, or a temporary/permanent layoff for a group of five or more employees, to open claims for the affected employees.
+The Mass Claims Program allows employers who are experiencing a slowdown in business, or a temporary/permanent layoff for a group of 10 or more employees, to open claims for the affected employees.

-It is essential that employers submit the necessary paperwork the Friday before the employees are laid off or working less than thirty five (35) hours.
+It is essential that employers submit the necessary paperwork five business days prior to the Friday before the employees are laid off or working less than 35 hours.
 Late additions submitted by the employer will not be opened retroactively.

 - Legal name